How to Earn Paraprofessional Certification

 8. If the General Board of Higher Education and Ministry confirms that you have met the education requirements and your annual conference Board of Ordained Ministry approves you for certification, the Board of Ordained Ministry will ask the General Board of Ordained Ministry to prepare a printed certificate for presentation during the next annual conference session.
 The annual conference Board of Ordained Ministry will keep a record of all certified paraprofessionals, their areas of certification, and publish names annually in the conference journal.

-To maintain certification status, you must complete Form HE4004, Request for Review and Renewal of Professional/Paraprofessional Certification and submit it every other year (even years, regardless of the year of entrance) to your annual conference Board of Ordained Ministry.
+To maintain certification status, you must complete and submit it every other year (even years, regardless of the year of entrance) to your annual conference Board of Ordained Ministry.
 The Board of Ordained Ministry will make renewal status recommendations to the annual conference and inform GBHEM.
 If the certified paraprofessional fails to complete a renewal form, he or she must meet the current standards in force to be recertified.

 When a certified ministry paraprofessional moves to another annual conference, that person should write to the annual conference Board of Ordained Ministry of the receiving conference requesting a transfer of his/her paraprofessional certification status (sending a copy to the originating annual conference).
 The receiving conference Board of Ordained Ministry shall review the request and upon approval, notify the former conference board that will send the paraprofessional certified person’s accumulated file to the new conference.